-SmartOS, Live Operating System For Virtualization
+SmartOS, One of Best Live Operating Systems for Virtualization

 SmartOS is a live OS.
 What does it mean?
 SmartOS always boot from removable media and network.
 There is no need to use disk capacity for itself.